 Do diverse perspectives help make better business decisions?

 Lucia Guillory: As our team has become more diverse, there's a greater interest in understanding the diversity of our patrons and creators on the site.
-The team wanted to know why our site skews generally more white and to some degree, more male.
+The team wanted to know why our site generally skews more white and, to some degree, more male.
 Getting that diversity on our team highlighted that issue for us and then helped us have the perspectives we needed to think through the challenges that people from different backgrounds and experiences have when they use our site.
 This helps us make a more inclusive product.

 How does your thinking about culture and the challenges that come with it change as you grow?